libitx/tiddlybit/README.md

 //    }
 ```

-The `OpCode` object has properties with `OpCode` instances for every valid code.
+The `OpCode` object has properties with cached instances for every valid code.
 If needed, new `OpCode` instances can be created using the contructor function:

 ```js
 const {OpCode} = require('tiddlybit')